schnitz81/install-ebuild/README.md

 # install-ebuild
-Shell script to automate the process of adding an ebuild to the Portage package and optionally install it.
+Shell script to automate the process of adding an ebuild to the Portage package.